 With larger players and savvy digital teams backing them, starting and maintaining a digital front can easily overwhelm a lot of small business owners.

-That said, I’ve seen numerous small business succeed where others fall by following three simple pillars:
+That said, I’ve seen numerous small businesses succeed where others fall by following three simple pillars:

 Repetition